bradymonks/streaming-02-multiple-processes/README.md

 When you get an error, read them carefully.

 - What error do you get?
+    I got a Database is Locked Error when running the script with the duration set to 3
 - Can you tell what line it was executing when it failed?
+    It appears to have been trying to run the "execute" line for process 3 when it became an error

 ## Database Is Locked Error